 Personalization is the need of the hour.
 Vast amounts of data being scaled and personalized to cater to gigantic audiences have been a great challenge until now.
 With the integration of Adobe Target with AEM, all these capabilities are provided from a single user interface with all the necessary privileges.
 This means that your brand’s personalization and the ability to deliver the right content to the right set of an audience is the quickest.

 6. Target locally and Manage globally:

 Having plans to launch a global campaign – this is to take on the world with a lot of differences culturally, regulatory, regional, and many more.
-What might work in one country might not work in others, hence the need arises for better tools to manage all these at one place.
+What might work in one country might not work in others, hence the need arises for better tools to manage all these in one place.
 With the multi-site manager, global brands can push their campaigns from Headquarters to local sites, and then to regional markets with more ease and control.
 This also ensures that each of your target markets is addressed the right way across the globe.

 There has been an enormous amount of progress in the area of translation and also in managing them efficiently within AEM.
 Putting such enormous amounts of content at scale and also worrying about localization comes at a grave cost and also time-consuming.
-AEM puts content localization through machine translation and analyzed to identify areas where human translation is warranted.
+AEM puts content localization through machine translation and analyzed to identify areas where the human translation is warranted.
 This helps to identify parts of your web experience used more frequently and then translated by a human to enhance the experience.

-AEM 6.2 has a reference site comprising all the best in class practices that are vetted by Adobe, which is a great tool to provide best of the insights into foundations of AEM both for the developers and business users.
-The themes that AEM promote are a faster time to market, scalability, and content velocity.
+AEM 6.2 has a reference site comprising all the best in class practices that are vetted by Adobe, which is a great tool to provide the best of the insights into foundations of AEM both for the developers and business users.
+The themes that AEM promotes are a faster time to market, scalability, and content velocity.
 Best customer experiences are possible by the features that are developed by AEM.